Making Friends – Part 1 Settling in

 At work, you follow protocol.
 You greet people in the lift and say “Mahlzeit!” (literally meaning mealtime) to all and sundry between the hours of 11:30am and 1:30pm.
 You call “Schönen Feierabend!” as you head home for the evening and a “Schönes Wochenende!” on Friday afternoon.
 You brought a cake and savoury snacks when you started your job, you offer more cake on your birthday.
 However, no amount of treats brings success, you don’t have any friends at work.
 I’m here to tell you; “Fret not, hold firm!”
 German friendships are notoriously tough to master.

 In the English-speaking world, we often play fast and loose with the term friend.
 In Germany, there are many other categories that cover people we might consider friends.
 Traditionally, Germans are much more reserved and private.
 You can be lots of things before you acquire true friend status.
-But when you do get down to “Du”, complete with “Bussi”* left, “Bussi” right, a hug or a high five in greeting, you´ll have made a friend for life.
+But when you do get down to “Du”, complete with “Bussi”* left, “Bussi” right, a typical hug or a high five in greeting, you´ll have made a friend for life.

 *kiss